Daniel-Elston/Creating_Synthetic_Data_Using_ML/README.md

 Using ML to create Synthetic Data to address issues in NaN and algorithmic bias.

 Please find my solution labelled 'Daniel_Elston_Solution.ipynb'.
+It should be the first file.

+Please note, this code can be significantly improved to produce a single run cell that can produce the desired results.